 - holding the leg in the stretched position until the cramp stops

-- applying heat to muscles that are tight or tense
+- applying heat to muscles that are tight or tense (heat packs are available to purchase online)

 - using cold packs on tender muscles